neurovasc/etl4fairdata_AIC/README.md

 - an aggregated vcf file where individual genotypes are aggregated into frequencies and counts, relative to different clinical/phenotypical traits
 - a ttl file representing the vcf according to a data model

-In practical terms, I used the VCF file containing filtered exome variants as called by R. Blanchet and the csv file extracted from the GAIA database containing information about the iCAN Cohort.
+In practical terms, I used the VCF file containing filtered exome variants as called by R. Blanchet and the csv file extracted from the GAIA:iCAN database containing information about the iCAN Cohort.
 The ETL pipeline is highly tailored to the phenotypes registered in iCAN.

+There is a separate collection of scripts inside buildsyntheticdataset/ folder to, well, build a synthetic dataset so an example demo can be deployed online.

 ### The data model
 As of 21-02-2025